Cincinnati's Swifton Center

 Photo from http://www.biography.com

 Although BIG TOWN was Dallas' first enclosed mall, it wasn't the first in the Metroplex.
 This distinction goes to a nearly forgotten open-air complex in the city's Oak Cliff section.
 A. HARRIS OAK CLIFF CENTER was dedicated in February 1956.
 It was anchored by the first (and only) branch of A. Harris & Company.
-This store was rebranded following the February 1961 acquisition of the chain, by Federated Department Stores.
+This chain was rebranded by Sanger-Harris in 1961.

 Getting back to BIG TOWN, a freestanding Woolworth's Cafeteria stood on the northeast corner of the mall (it wasn't adjacent to the Woolworth variety store).